-Temperature and precipitation normals (1981-2010) and extremes (1948-2016) and their durations for the city of Oak Ridge and Oak Ridge National Laboratory (ORNL) are summarized in Table B.1.
+Temperature and precipitation normals (1981-2010) and extremes (1948-2017) and their durations for the city of Oak Ridge and ORNL are summarized in Table B.1.
 Decadal temperature and precipitation averages for the four decades of the 1970s to 2000s, as well as the partial decade of the 2010s, are provided in Table B.2.
-Hourly freeze data (1985-March 2017) are given in Table B.3.
-Overall, at ORNL, 2016 was 0.5°C above normal with regard to temperatures compared to the 1981-2010 Oak Ridge base period, and precipitation was over almost 20% below normal compared to the 1981-2010 mean.
-ORNL became the official reporting site for climate purposes in 2016 instead of the Oak Ridge townsite.
-This change was made in response to the implementation of climate-data-quality measurements initiated at ORNL in 2016 and in response to siting problems at the Oak Ridge townsite (KOQT).
+Hourly freeze data (1985-March 2018) are given in Table B.3.
+Overall, at ORNL, 2017 was 0.2°C above normal with regard to temperatures compared to the 1981-2010 Oak Ridge base period, and precipitation was about 10 percent above normal compared to the 1981-2010 mean.
+ORNL became the official reporting site for climate purposes in 2015 instead of the Oak Ridge townsite.
+This change was made in response to the implementation of climate-data-quality measurements initiated at ORNL in 2014 and in response to siting problems at the Oak Ridge townsite (KOQT).